espruino/EspruinoDocs/tutorials/Bangle.js App Loader.md

 For a reference of the format of apps and the JSON, check out [the Bangle.js App Loader's README file](https://github.com/espruino/BangleApps)

-Maintainers of the [espruino/BangleApps](https://github.com/espruino/BangleApps/) repository uses the [App Contribution](https://github.com/espruino/BangleApps/wiki/App-Contribution) checklist as an aid when reviewing pull requests.
+Maintainers of the [espruino/BangleApps](https://github.com/espruino/BangleApps/) repository use the [App Contribution](https://github.com/espruino/BangleApps/wiki/App-Contribution) checklist as an aid when reviewing pull requests.